 f.
 Select Prepare for each media device listed.

-BackupAssist will now write the label to the media so that it is able to recognize the media and ensure that the correct media is being used on the correct day.
-For example, if you put an RDX drive in on Tuesday but it was labelled Wednesday, BackupAssist will warn you that the incorrect media has been detected.
+BackupAssist will write the label to the media so it can recognize the media and ensure that it is used on the correct day.
+For example, if you put an RDX drive in on Tuesday but it was labeled Wednesday, BackupAssist will warn you that the incorrect media has been detected.

 7. Name your backup: Provide a name for your backup job, and click Finish.